Coloring decompositions of complete geometric graphs: Introduction

 A \emph{decomposition} of a non-empty simple graph $G$ is a pair $[G,P]$, such that (1) $P$ is a set of non-empty induced subgraphs of $G$, and (2) every edge of $G$ belongs to exactly one subgraph in $P$.
 We can think of $P$ as being a partition of the edges of $G$.

-A $k$-$P$-\emph{coloring} of a decomposition $[G,P]$ is a function that assigns to each edge of $G$ one color from a set with $k$ colors, so that (1) for every $H\in P$ all of its edges have the same color, and (2) for any two $H_1,H_2\in P$, if the two graphs have at least one vertex in common, then $E(H_1)$ and $E(H_2)$ have different colors.
+A $k$-$P$-\emph{coloring} (or a $k$-$P$-proper coloring) of a decomposition $[G,P]$ is a function that assigns to each edge of $G$ a color from a set of $k$ colors, so that (1) for every $H\in P$ all of its edges have the same color, and (2) for any two $H_1,H_2\in P$, if the two graphs have at least one vertex in common, then $E(H_1)$ and $E(H_2)$ have different colors.
 The \emph{chromatic index} $\chi'([G,P])$ of a decomposition $[G,P]$ is the smallest number $k$ for which there exists a $k$-$P$-coloring of $[G,P]$.

-The authors of \cite{2015arXiv150805532A} and \cite{APVA2016} proved the following result: give an equivalent formulation of the well-known EFL-conjecture in terms of the chromatic index of decompositions of the complete graph:
+The authors of \cite{2015arXiv150805532A} and \cite{APVA2016} give an equivalent formulation of the well-known EFL-conjecture in terms of the chromatic index of decompositions of the complete graph:

 \begin{conjecture} Every decomposition $[K_n,P]$ of the complete graph $K_n$ satisfies \end{conjecture}